 - Slim, extremely clean silhouette

 Where the British suit makes use of superfluous fabric known as “drape,” Italian suits are more concerned with looking “clean.”
 This means no wrinkles or excess fabric.
 Fit is exacting and slim.
+Furthermore, while Italian suits didn’t traditionally feature vents, it’s not uncommon to find them with double vents these days.

 Italian Or Continental Suits: What’s The Difference?